 Most companies want to get insights of what’s going on in the lead funnel.
 For example – the sources generating the most revenue, the conversion analytics at each stage, the points where the communication is lagging, the response time of the sales rep etc. These insights are invaluable in strengthening the whole lead management process.
 The requirement of such kind of lead management software is to have access to powerful and customized reporting.

 Q2.
 Does the lead management software mould to my business?

 Since the lead management process differs for each business, you need to make sure that the system you implement is flexible enough to adapt to your existing business process.

-Apart from that, you should really check if your lead management software maps your customer stages well.
+Apart from that, you should really check if your lead management CRM maps your customer stages well.
 I have seen businesses using more than 20 lead stages.
 Make sure you have them covered right from the onset, because once you have 100,000 leads mapped to different stages, and different rules set to move the leads between stages, remodeling the stages is not going to be easy.

 Q3.
 Does my lead management software capture leads from all my major lead sources?

 Today there are infinite channels for lead generation and that is only going to increase.
 Whether you want to increase the sales, or expand your database, lead capture automation remains one of the most sought out features in a lead management system.

 Make sure you have the capability to automate lead capture from all your major lead generation sources.
 Apart from email, telephone and chat, you should also consider lead capture from the lead aggregator websites depending on your industry.
 You have other paid and unpaid sources to think of as well – Google Ads, Instagram Ads, Facebook Ads etc, your content resources etc.

 Q4.
 Do I have a field sales team to manage?